 In order to ensure all EWU Mechanical Engineering graduates meet EWU ABET accreditation requirements, all Mechanical Engineering students are required to take MENG 300, MENG 353, MENG 385, MENG 405, MENG 412, and MENG 490A / MENG 490B from EWU.
 Exceptions to this policy will be reviewed on a case by case basis by the Mechanical Engineering curriculum review committee to ensure the student has successfully met the EWU ABET performance indicators required for each course.

 The first two years of the curriculum allow students to establish a solid foundation in mathematics, sciences and introduces foundation subjects in mechanical engineering.
 The third and fourth year curriculum explores further areas in Mechanical Engineering and a capstone is introduced in the fourth year.
 The senior year capstone course allows the students to consolidate their education experience.
 The primary objective of the Mechanical Engineering program is to prepare students to enter and progress in mechanical engineering positions in business, industry and government.
 Graduates are generally expected to work in the research and development of ideas, products and processes by applying engineering principles to the solution of practical problems in the mechanical engineering field.

-Students must have completed, or be scheduled to complete, the following courses by the end of winter quarter.
+Students must have completed, or be scheduled to complete, the following courses by the end of the quarter in which they apply.
 Most of the following courses have minimum grade requirements and are prerequisites for Engineering and Design courses.

 Grades ≥C in all of the following